 69. Winter hats – If you never wear them, donate them.

-70. Scarves – Get rid of scarves you never wear, weather fashion or winter scarves.
+70. Scarves – Get rid of scarves you never wear, whether fashion or winter scarves.

 72. Extra shoelaces – If you need some down the road, go get some that match your shoes at that time.